javascript-tutorial/en.javascript.info/1-js/6-data-structures/3-string/article.md

 ### Correct comparisons

 The "right" algorithm to do string comparisons is more complex than it may seem.
-Because the alphabets are different for different languages.
-So the same letter may be located differently in different alphabets, that is -- even if it looks the same, different alphabets put it in different place.
+Because alphabets are different for different languages.
+The same-looking letter may be located differently in different alphabets.

 So, the browser needs to know the language to compare.